NCC College Policy now states that the immunization requirements be met prior to registration at the college.

 Meningitis Fact Sheet

-If you attended Nassau Community College prior to the Fall 2011 semester, you may request an Immunization Record by completing the request for an Immunization Record form.
-There is a $5 fee for a copy of your Immunization record.
-We do NOT fax records out.
-A copy of your immunization can be mailed to your home address or handed to you.
-We STRONGLY suggest that you call Student Health Office at 516.572.7123 to confirm that we have your record on file prior to submitting payment to Bursar.
+If you attended Nassau Community College and need a copy of your immunization records, you may request an immunization transcript by completing the Immunization Record request form.
+There is a $5 fee for a copy of your Immunization transcript.
+The Student Health Office does NOT fax or e-mail immunization transcripts out.
+A copy of your immunization can be mailed to your home address or you can pick up from the Student Health Office.
+We strongly suggest that you call Student Health Office at (516) 572-7123 to confirm that we have your immunization record on file prior to submitting payment to the Bursar.

-Mail the completed form with a check or money order for the $5 fee (made out to “Nassau Community College”) to the following address:
+Mail the completed Immunization Record request form with a check or money order for the $5 fee (made out to “Nassau Community College”) to the following address:

 Nassau Community College